mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 "I don't understand...
 This path stops out in deep C-Space...
 What's out there?"

 "That's not where he stopped," Hollerbak continues.
-"Yhat's where the tracker died...
+"That's where the tracker died...
 As to where he actually went...
 I don't know."

 "Anyways, the problem sorted itself out soon enough.
 The supply dried up a few months ago, right after..."